lerooze/ifdat-docs/docs/source/dev.rst

 Pull Requests
 -------------

-It should be extremely simple to get started and create a Pull Request.
+It should be relatively simple to get started and create a Pull Request.

-You'll need to have a version between **python 3.8 and 3.11** and **git** installed.
+You'll need to have a version between **python 3.8 and 3.12** and **git** installed.

 .. code-block:: bash